woodystock/learner-materials-react-props-and-state/README.md

 Runs the app in the development mode.

-The app should open in your browser and you should see some beautiful cat cards - yay, more cats!
+The app should open in your browser and you should recognize some beautiful cat cards!

 If the page doesn't open automatically, you can open [http://localhost:3000](http://localhost:3000) to view it in the browser.